-Bachelor of Music degree from University of NC at Greensboro.
+Bachelor of Music degree, with a concentration in percussion performance, from University of NC at Greensboro.

-Additional studies with Al Ashley and Rick Dior.
+Additional private studies with Al Ashley and Rick Dior.

 I'm an active drummer/percussionist with over 40 years of playing experience in numerous different styles of music.
 I have extensive experience as a private teacher, and am currently the drum set instructor at High Point University, where I teach private lessons, play in the university orchestra, and perform in various different musical theater programs and events.
 I LOVE teaching students of all ages, getting to know their individual interests, and watching them grow as musicians AND as people!

-Since graduating with a degree in music from UNC-G, I have been active in numerous musical performances, including the Greensboro Symphony Orchestra, the Piedmont Triad Wind Symphony, the North Carolina Brass Band, the Shirelles, the Sammy Kaye Big Band, Susan Ray, Frank Fontaine, Jim Cole, and numerous rock and jazz groups, churches, and musical theater organizations.
+Since graduating with a degree in music from UNC-G, I have been active as a professional musician, including performances with the Greensboro Symphony Orchestra, the Piedmont Triad Wind Symphony, the North Carolina Brass Band, the Shirelles, the Sammy Kaye Big Band, Susan Ray, Frank Fontaine, Jim Cole, and numerous rock and jazz groups, churches, and musical theater organizations.
 I am currently a staff drummer/percussionist at Jamestown United Methodist Church, as well as an active freelance musician in the Triad area.